 Belonging- Goal -1.Children and their families experience an environment where connecting links with the family and the wider world are affirmed and extended.

-Our aim is to provide a rich curriculum ensuring a smooth and successful transition from the centre into the school environment for all our AppleSeed children and whānau.
+• At AppleSeed we will provide a rich curriculum ensuring a smooth and successful transition to school for both our AppleSeed children and whanau.

-Teachers will provide the extra support and advice to whānau regarding their child with special needs ensuring the specific needs of the child are met in the transition to school process.
+• Parents and whanau will be supported by being provided with information about local schools, ensuring their child is involved in pre-school visits.
+Teachers will provide extra support and advice to whanau regarding children with special needs, ensuring the specific needs of the child are met in the Pathways to School process.